 In the pursuit of excellence and of elite performance, there are no shortcuts, there are no loopholes, tricks, backdoors or wrangles that work.
 More accurately, the more we try to outsmart the incomprehensibly complex system, the more it will work against us.
 In other words, there is no way to hack success.
 You cannot “make” it happen.
 Instead, it's about creating the conditions where we allow it to happen.
 We've got to go in deep for lengthy periods.
 Get in so deep that these things conducive to success become that thing we do.
 If there is a secret to success, then this is it.

 In the pursuit of success, there are many moving parts.
 What I hope to offer you with this new material is a different perspective, an edge.
 In forming an understanding of how the human organism operates and performs in its environment, maybe we can be better prepared, and produce improved results.
 Notwithstanding this, the ultimate goal of the content here, is to convince you of the merit in engagement in daily work for its own sake.
-It is to convince you to work under your own command and not the command or agenda of others.
+It is to convince you to work under your own command for the inherent enjoyment of the task and not under the command or agenda of others.

 Becoming The Performatist